 What MEES exemptions exist?

 A landlord can register for an exemption (valid 5 years) where: (1) all relevant energy efficiency improvements have been made and the property still falls below the standard ("all relevant improvements made"), (2) the improvements would devalue the property by more than 5%, (3) consent from a third party (lender, superior landlord, tenant) is required and has been refused, (4) the works require listed building or planning consent that has been refused, (5) the property was acquired with sitting tenants and you need time to comply ("recent tenancy").
 Exemptions must be registered on the PRS Exemptions Register; unregistered exemptions are not valid.
-The list of acceptable exemptions has been progressively tightened and may narrow further in the 2027/2030 transition.
+The list of acceptable exemptions has been progressively tightened and may narrow further as the proposed 2031 EPC B standard moves through legislation.

 Do MEES regulations apply in Scotland?